Marking Guerrillas: Independent resistance and rivalry with Hunters ROTC

+Capture of Aguinaldo and Ipo Dam Battle

 Units of the Marking Guerrillas participated in the Battle of Manila, where they were responsible for the capture of Japanese collaborator and former Philippine president Emilio Aguinaldo, whose home they raided on February 8, 1945.
 According to Aguinaldo, the guerrillas stole and destroyed many of his belongings during the raid, including jewelry, articles of clothing, documents, and tens of thousands worth of pesos and yen, and had also assaulted his niece.

-During the later phases of the Philippines campaign, the Marking Guerrillas assisted the U.S. 43rd Infantry Division commanded by General Leonard Wing.
+During the later phases of the Second Philippines campaign, the Marking Guerrillas assisted the U.S. 43rd Infantry Division commanded by General Leonard Wing.
 This division, and the Marking Guerrillas by extension, were involved in the capture of the Ipo Dam, Manila's primary water source, from the Japanese, with guerrillas attacking Japanese forces from the western sector of the dam on May 6, 1945.
-Two regiments under Panlilio's command gathered in Angat, where they captured several strategic positions from the Japanese.
+Two guerrilla regiments under the command of Brigadier General Alexander N. Stark gathered in Angat, where they captured several strategic positions from the Japanese.
 On May 17 they crossed the Angat River and raised the American flag over the Ipo Dam's powerhouse, marking the Ipo Dam campaign a success.
 The guerrillas had lost 40 men during the raid.
 The Battle of the Ipo Dam is perhaps the event the Marking Guerrillas are best known for, with American military historian Robert Smith stating that the guerrillas deserved "the lion's share of the credit for the capture of the Ipo Dam."

-The Marking Guerrillas disbanded shortly after the surrender of Japan that ended World War II.
-Panlilio would later write of the experiences of her and her husband in her 1949 autobiography The Crucible.
+The Marking Guerrillas ceased operations and disbanded shortly after their victory at the Ipo Dam, largely due to the departure of Yay Panlilio to the United States in early April of 1945.
+Panlilio later wrote of the experiences of her and her husband, Agustin (who she married after the war) in her 1949 autobiography The Crucible.